filip-minx/ZMesh/zmesh-cpp/README.md

 The repository includes a Visual Studio 2022 solution file: [`ZMeshCpp.sln`](./ZMeshCpp.sln).
 The projects assume the following third-party dependencies are available:

 * [ZeroMQ](https://zeromq.org/) development headers and libraries.
-The repository vendors the official `zmq.h` header under `deps/zeromq/include` so the projects build out of the box, but you still need to supply a compatible `libzmq.lib` import library at link time.
-The vendored header retains the upstream MPL 2.0 license in `deps/zeromq/LICENSE.libzmq`.
+The repository now vendors the full [libzmq 4.3.5](https://github.com/zeromq/libzmq) source tree under `deps/zeromq/libzmq`, and the Visual Studio projects compile it into the `zmesh-cpp` static library automatically.
+The upstream MPL 2.0 license remains available in `deps/zeromq/LICENSE.libzmq`.
 * [`cppzmq`](https://github.com/zeromq/cppzmq) headers (`zmq.hpp`).
 The repository vendors the official single-header distribution (currently v4.10.0) under `deps/zeromq/include` together with its MIT license in `deps/zeromq/LICENSE`.
 Replace it with a newer release if you require additional features.
 * [`nlohmann_json`](https://github.com/nlohmann/json) headers.
 A minimal, header-only compatibility shim is bundled under `deps/nlohmann_json`, so the projects build out of the box.
 You can replace it with the official single-header release if you rely on additional JSON features.